 Flexibility.
-I wish I had chosen my mortgage based on how flexible it was.
+I wish I had chosen my mortgage based on its flexibility.
 Flexible mortgages can allow you to:

-Overpay – where you can pay over and above your monthly payment, either as a regular payment or as a lump sum.
-Watch out though, a lot of mortgages will cap the amount you can overpay each year.
+Overpay – where you can pay on top of your monthly payment, either as a regular payment or as a lump sum.
+Be careful though, many mortgages will put a cap on the amount you can overpay each year.

-Underpay – where you can pay less than your monthly payment for a period.
-This is normally dependent on you having previously built up enough overpayments and will be subject to your lender’s approval.
+Underpayment – where you can pay less than your monthly payment for a period.
+This normally depends on whether you have already accumulated enough overpayments and will be subject to your lender’s approval.

-Payment Holidays – where you can take a break from your monthly payment for a period.
-As with underpayments this is usually subject to previous overpayments having been made and subject to the lender’s prior approval.
-Remember that interest will continue to be charged if you take a payment holiday which will increase the amount that you owe.
+Payment Holidays – where you can interrupt your monthly payment for a period.
+As with underpayments, this is usually subject to prior overpayments and subject to the lender’s prior approval.
+Remember that interest will continue to be charged if you take a payment holiday which will increase the amount you owe.

-Borrow Back – if you decide to overpay, you may have the option to “borrow back” the money you have overpaid.
-However, there will normally be a minimum amount that you have to withdraw and you will need to get your lender’s agreement.
+Borrow – if you decide to overpay, you may be able to “borrow” the money you overpaid.
+However, there will normally be a minimum amount to be withdrawn and you will need to get approval from your lender.

-The thing I really disliked about Magda was that she was so inflexible.
-She wouldn’t let me overpay, and she didn’t like me going out with my friends, unless they rode bicycles built before 1890 or disagreed entirely with the provisions of the Second Great Reform Act.
+What I really didn’t like about Magda was that she was so inflexible.
+She didn’t want to let me pay too much and she didn’t like me going out with my friends, unless they were riding bicycles built before 1890 or they totally disagreed with the provisions of the second Great Reform Act.

 - Offset Mortgages.
 Mortgages aren’t the only financial products that you can date online.
 No you can also date Savings accounts.
 Sometimes a mortgage may also be in a relationship with a savings account.
 When this happens you get an Offset mortgage.
 Offset mortgages are great.
 They allow you to put your savings into an account and reduce the interest charged on your mortgage.
 This usually saves you a packet as mortgage rates tend to be a lot higher than what you would have earned on your savings.
 So this type of mortgage might be is worth considering if you have a large pot of savings that aren’t working very hard for you.